redhat-openshift-ecosystem/operator-pipelines/README.md

   --workspace name=ssh-dir,secret=github-ssh-credentials
 ```

+If any of bundle's related images is stored in private registry user needs to
+provide registry tokens for all used private registries.
+See more details about
+how to provide registry token in [first-time-run.md](docs/first-time-run.md).

 ## Operator Hosted pipeline
 The Hosted Operator Certification Pipeline is used as a validation of the operator
 bundles.
 It’s an additional (to CI pipeline) layer of validation that has to run within